overwolf/overwolf.github.io/docs/start/sample-app-overview.md

 3. Click the *Load unpacked* button and choose the folder where you placed the sample app's repository.

 ::: important
-Each app has a unique id (UID) that is generated out of the "name" and "author" strings.
+Each app has a unique id (UID) that is generated using the "name" and "author" strings.
 Once an app is published on the Appstore, its UID can’t be changed.
-Same for the sample app, so make sure not to edit the author or app name in the manifest.
+The same goes for the sample app, so make sure not to edit the author or app name in the manifest.
 It will prevent loading the app as unpacked app.
 :::

 ## Screenshots

-This is how the sample app's main window looks like: a desktop window that disaply some textual information.
+This is how the sample app's main window looks like: a desktop window disaplying some textual information.

 ![alt-text](assets/sample-app/desktop-window.png)

-But the real action will take place in the in-game window - Once you launch Fortniote, the desktop window will be replaced with this in-game window:
+The real action will take place in the in-game window - once you launch Fortniote, the desktop window will be replaced with this in-game window:

 ![alt-text](assets/sample-app/in-game-window.png)

 This is the injected in-game window overlayed on your game screen.
-The window displays game events, data collected as well as a sample advertisement for monetization.
+The window displays game events, collected data, and a sample advertisement for monetization.

-When you hit the close button, the app warn you if you want to close it or just minimize it:
+When you hit the close button, the app warns you if you want to close it or just minimize it:

 ![alt-text](assets/sample-app/notification-window.png)

-The sample app contains other reusable code like settings button, FAQ button, hotkeys and other best practices that we implemented and you you can use in your apps.
+The sample app contains other reusable code like a settings button, FAQ button, hotkeys and other best practices that we implemented and you can use in your apps.